StellaHolbrook/sholbrook/README.md

 - 👋 Hi, I’m Stella!
 I am currently applying to PhD programs in CISE for fall of 2023.
-Please continue to check this space over December of 2022 as I post updates to my website and projects of passion.
+Please continue to check this space over 2023 as I post updates to my website and projects of passion.
 - 📫 How to reach me: jrh@ucsb.edu

 <!---